alfredodeza/konira/docs/index.rst

 Are you sold yet?
 ---------------------

-Head over to :ref:`getting-started` guide and see what other goodness this testing tool packs.
+Head over to :ref:`basic-structure` or :ref:`commandline` guides and see what other goodness this testing tool packs.